 Henry Rogers married in April of 1878 to Clara Kathleen Barnett and they moved to 309 Beacon.
 Langdon Rogers continued to live at 303 Beacon until shortly before his death (in Philadelphia) in February of 1884.

-The Hoopers appear to have continued to live at 303 Beacon during the 1906-1907 winter season (they are listed there in the 1907 Blue Book), but moved soon thereafter to 478 Beacon.
+The Hoopers continued to live at 303 Beacon during the 1906-1907 winter season, but moved thereafter to 478 Beacon.

 Walter Howe died in August of 1931, and Amelia Howe died in November of 1932.

-By 1933, it was the home of Miss Elizabeth Preitenwieser, who operated it as a lodging house.
-She continued to live there in 1935, but had moved to 223 Beacon by 1936.
+By the 1932-1933 winter season, 303 Beacon was leased from Amelia Howe’s estate by Miss Elizabeth Preitenwieser, who operated it as a lodging house.
+She continued to live there during the 1934-1935 season, but moved thereafter to 223 Beacon.

-By 1935, 303 Beacon was owned by the Suffolk Savings Bank.
-In May of 1935, the bank applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.
+The bank took possession of the property and in May of 1935, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.

-303 Beacon remained an apartment building, assessed as a four- to six-family dwelling, in 2014.
+303 Beacon continued to be assessed as a four- to six-family dwelling in 2021.